walter2/twitter_style_api/README.md

 Currently it is possible to register new users and to log them in and out from the terminal session.
 When a user is logged in he can post status updates.
 Only one user can be logged on through the terminal session.

+The terminal session is ended by pressing Enter.

 Usage
 =====